Dynamic Approximate Maximum Independent Set on Massive Graphs: Abstract

 \section{Abstract}

-Computing a maximum independent set (MaxIS) is a fundamental NP-hard problem in graph theory, which has important applications in a wide range of areas such as social network analysis, graphical information systems and coding theory.
-Since the underlying graphs of numerous applications are always changing continuously, the problem of maintaining a MaxIS over dynamic graphs has received increasing attention in recent years.
-Due to the intractability of maintaining an exact MaxIS, this paper studies the problem of maintaining an approximate MaxIS over fully dynamic graphs, where 4 graph update operations are allowed \ie, adding or deleting a vertex or an edge.
-Based on swap operation, we present a novel framework for maintaining an approximate maximum independent set which contains no $k$-swaps and make a deep analysis of performance ratio achieved by it.
-We implement a dynamic $(\frac{\Delta}{2} + 1)$-approximate algorithm and a more effective algorithm based on one-swap vertex and two-swap vertex set respectively and make a further analysis of their performance based on Power-Law Random graph model.
-Extensive experiments are conducted over real graphs to confirm the effectiveness and efficiency of the proposed algorithms.
+Computing a maximum independent set (MaxIS) is a fundamental NP-hard problem in graph theory, which has important applications in a wide spectrum of fields.
+Since graphs in many applications are changing frequently over time, the problem of maintaining a MaxIS over dynamic graphs has attracted increasing attention over the past few years.
+Due to the intractability of maintaining an exact MaxIS, this paper aims to develop efficient algorithms that can maintain an approximate MaxIS with an accuracy guarantee theoretically.
+In particular, we propose a framework that maintains a $(\frac{\Delta}{2} + 1)$-approximate MaxIS over dynamic graphs and prove that it achieves a constant approximation ratio in many real-world networks.
+To the best of our knowledge, this is the first non-trivial approximability result for the dynamic MaxIS problem.
+Following the framework, we implement an efficient linear-time dynamic algorithm and a more effective dynamic algorithm with near-linear expected time complexity.
+Our thorough experiments over real and synthetic graphs demonstrate the effectiveness and efficiency of the proposed algorithms, especially when the graph is highly dynamic.